Kikumu/Maze-Solver-Robot-Machine-Vision-/README.md

  6) A power source for the raspberry pi.
  7) Wi-Fi adaptor for the raspberry pi (optional).
  8) Some tape of any colour(Bright coloured tape highly recommended like yellow/red...).

+ See: https://kikumu.github.io/portfolio/maze.html for more details and video demonstration!